MengzhiJ/Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands/README.md

 # Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands
-##R code for manuscript: "Temporal turnover of viral biodiversity and functional potential in intertidal wetlands"
+##R code for Figs in manuscript: "Temporal turnover of viral biodiversity and functional potential in intertidal wetlands"

 Note: vOTUs, mOTUs, vPCs sequences information can be obtained from https://doi.org/10.5281/zenodo.7856466.